autotag-dev/autotag/README.md

 ### Pre-Release Tags

-`autotag` supports appending additional test to the calculated next version string:
+`autotag` supports appending additional text to the calculated next version string:

 - Use `-p/--pre-release-name=` to append a pre-release **name** to the version.
 Pre-release names are subject to the rules outlined in the [SemVer](https://semver.org/#spec-item-9) spec.